logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/advanced_data_validation.md

 ### In Hopsworks Python Client

 There are several way to edit an Expectation in the python client.
 You can use Great Expectations API or directly go through Hopsworks.
 In the latter case, if you want to edit or remove an expectation, you will need the Hopsworks expectation ID.
 It can be found in the UI or in the meta field of an expectation.
-Note that the Feature Group and corresponding Expectation Suite need to be registered to enable the Expectation API:
+Note that you must have inserted data in the FG and attached the expectation suite to enable the Expectation API.

-Get an expectation with a given expectationId:
+Get an expectation with a given id:

 ```python3
 my_expectation = fg.expectation_suite.get_expectation(